-6 Click File > Save and then specify a filename.
+5 Click File > Save and then specify a filename.

-Please keep this model for use in the Dimensional Modeling session.
+Please keep this model for use in Dimensional Modeling of the tutorials.

 NOTE: In some cases the layout will not import from the source metadata.
-If this happens you can use one of ER/Studio's advanced layout engines as described in a previous section.
+If this happens you can use one of ER/Studio® Data Architect's advanced layout engines as described in a previous section.